-GiD is designed to be easily customised and exchange data with a variety of numerical analysis codes.
+GID is designed to be easily customised and exchange data with a variety of numerical analysis codes.
 There are mechanisms available to apply custom boundary conditions, material properties and solution controls to the model.
-Most of these solvers, including Helm3d, require some form of text file as input.
-GiD completely wraps the creation of the text file, execution of the solver and interpretation of the post-processing data, making the operation transparent to the user.
+Most of these solvers, including Itelm 4d, require some form of text file, ascending to the control of the control of the site as input.
+Gill completely wange the creation of the control of the control of the solver and interpretation of the postmecosine data, makine the overaction transacratent to the user.

-The Helm3d GUI (graphical user interface) developed for this project is straightforward to install (installation instructions are included in the tutorial).
+The Helm3d GUI (graphical user interface) developed for his project is straightforward to install (installation instructions are included in the tutorial).
 Figure 2 shows the problem data dialogue box, which allows the user to specify most of the required inputs that control the simulation.
 These include the project title, the frequency range of interest, whether the problem is an internal or external problem, material properties such as density and speed of sound, the position of a field point (a "microphone" that can be placed anywhere in the domain), and the position of any required CHIEF point.